-Some good practices can help reduce their recurrence or relieve symptoms while waiting to consult a doctor.
+Some good practices can help reduce their recurrence or relieve symptoms while waiting to see a doctor.

-First of all, you should drink enough water.
+First of all, it is important to drink enough water.
 ANSES recommends drinking about 1.5 L per day.
-And in cases of high heat or physical activity, our needs are even higher!
+And in case of high heat or physical activity, our needs are even higher!

 Good hydration can reduce the concentration of germs in the urinary tract.
-It is also recommended not to wait when you feel the urge to urinate and to urinate promptly.
+It is also recommended to not wait when you feel the urge to urinate and relieve yourself promptly.

 Here are 5 natural treatments to prevent urinary tract infections and relieve their symptoms.
-See after the list to learn more about this infection, which primarily affects women.
+Read on after the list to learn more about this infection, which mainly affects women.

-Precaution : it may be necessary to consult a doctor as soon as possible depending on the symptoms and individual predispositions.
-Before taking a dietary supplement, it is recommended to discuss it with your doctor to check for the risk of contraindications.
+Precaution : it may be necessary to consult a doctor as soon as possible depending on symptoms and predispositions.
+Before taking a dietary supplement, it is recommended to discuss it with your doctor to check for potential contraindications.

 1. Cranberry juice

-A well-known home remedy, cranberry juice is recommended for preventing recurrent urinary tract infections.
+A well-known home remedy, cranberry juice is recommended to prevent recurrent urinary tract infections.

-It contains compounds called proanthocyanidins that prevent bacteria from attaching to and developing on the bladder walls.
+It contains compounds called proanthocyanidins that prevent bacteria from attaching to and growing on the walls of the bladder.
 This is what some studies have shown.

-How to consume it : prefer cranberry juice without added sugars and organic when possible.
-You can dilute the juice with water to reduce its acidity.
-There are also capsules made from cranberry extracts.
-Prefer those with the highest concentrations of proanthocyanidins.
+How to consume it: prefer cranberry juice that is unsweetened and organic if possible.
+The juice can be diluted in water to reduce its acidity.
+Capsules made from cranberry extracts are also available.
+Opt for the highest concentrations of proanthocyanidins.

 2. Bearberry